-- Mastery of Applied Physics at an advanced academic level.
+- 1. Applied Physics knowledge.
+Mastery of Applied Physics at an advanced academic level.
 This means mastery of a choice of advanced general physics subjects (such as Quantum Mechanics, Statistical Physics, Electrodynamics, Continuum Physics) and the necessary mathematics, in addition to a choice of applied physics subjects (such as Quantum Electronics, Optics and Lasers, Fluid Dynamics, Reactor Physics) and optionally other advanced technical subjects (such as Computer Science, Materials Science, Chemistry, Life Sciences), as well as skills in the field of experimental techniques, data analysis, simulation and modelling.
 This knowledge and these skills should be mastered at a level comparable to that of Applied Physics programmes at international, top-quality, educational institutions. - 2.
+In-depth knowledge.
 In-depth knowledge of at least one area within Applied Physics, so that international research literature can be understood. - 3.
-Thorough experience of research in (Applied) Physics and complete awareness of the applicability of research in technological developments. - 4.
+Research experience.
+Capable of carrying out research in (Applied) Physics and aware of the applicability of research in technological developments. - 4.
+From abstraction to solution.
 Capable of understanding a wide variety of different problems and being able to formulate these at an abstract level, whilst being able to see the relation between diverse problems at this abstract level and to contribute creatively to their solution, focusing on practical applications. - 5.
+Design.
 Capable of creating innovative technical designs, taking feasibility issues into account. - 6.
-Capable of working in a (possibly interdisciplinary) team of experts, performing the aforementioned activities and communicating easily in both written and spoken English. - 7.
+Collaboration/communication.
+Capable of working in a possibly interdisciplinary team of experts, dealing comfortably with diversity, and communicating easily in both written and spoken English. - 7.
+Working independently.
 Capable of carrying out a (research) project, including planning and time management.
 Working independently and taking initiatives where necessary. - 8.
-Capable of making English language presentations of personal research activities to varied audiences.
-Capable of adapting to the background and interest of the audience. - 9.
+Presentation skills.
+Capable of preparing and delivering physics research presentations in English, adapted to the background and interest of the audience. - 9.
+Societal awareness.
 Knowledge of technology-related developments in society, such as sustainability issues.
-Capable of developing and defending opinions in this area.
+Capable of developing and defending opinions in this area. - 10.
+Responsibility.
+Working safely and ethically responsibly, respecting scientific integrity.